 Keep in mind that not everyone is going to understand your feelings.
 A lot of people won’t.
 In fact, sometimes the people you’re closest to will have the hardest time with your feelings; it’s very difficult to witness suffering in the people we love.

 Stop trying to force people to get it!
-When you’re having a strong emotional reaction, reach out to the people who do understand (See #1 & #2), then maybe have a conversation about it once the emotions have passed.
+When you’re having a strong emotional reaction, reach out to the people who do understand, then maybe have a conversation about it once the emotions have passed.

-The truth is, I wouldn’t change my sensitivity level for anything.
-Heck, my feelings might even be getting deeper with age, and I’m down with that.
+Personally I wouldn’t change my sensitivity level for anything.
+My feelings might even be getting deeper with age, and I’m okay with that.

 I love being able to connect so profoundly to love, joy, abundance, and bliss.
-And I know what to expect on the other side of the coin; I’m going to feel major suffering, too.
+And I know what to expect on the other side of the coin; I’m going to experience disappoint and hurt sometimes, too.

 Luckily, I accept this.
 I hope you can find acceptance for your feelings, too.

 Please leave a comment below telling us why you are grateful to be a deep feeler in this world.
-I’m looking forward to hearing from you!
+I look forward to hearing from you!